-- If you have a dress code at work, make sure you have enough pieces to create the number of outfits you need for the week.
+- If you have a dress code at work, ensure you have enough pieces to create the number of outfits you need for the week.

-- If you have a more casual dress code or work from home, you can lum your every day and work clothing together.
+- If you have a more casual dress code or work from home, you can combine your everyday and work clothing.

 - If you usually dress up to go out, make sure you have enough interchangeable items to create Saturday night outfits.

 To minimize pieces, identify crossover items that can work for multiple areas of your capsule.
 A basic dress can be dressed up for going out or dressed down for the office.
 Even if you’re creating a seasonal capsule, you’ll still want some items that work year-round in your wardrobe.

 4. Don’t Replace Your Wardrobe All at Once

 Before you run out and replace half of your wardrobe, make sure you’ve taken the time to really define your style.
 This can be a slow process but well worth the reward.

 As you begin to use your capsule in the real world, you’ll most likely find some items that are missing.
 Take your time, and figure out what you need and what you’ll actually wear.

 - What material makes the most sense?
 Look for wool or wool-blend if you need something for cooler days.